Home

 • Let me alone, that I may destroy them, and blot out their name from under heaven: and I will make of thee a nation mightier and greater than they."

-While God doesn't use the word book here, it is clear that this blotting out is the removal of the names of the Children of Israel from the Kingdom of Heaven representation.
-Blotting their names out from under heaven symbolizes they will be removed from the Kingdom register.
+While God doesn't use the word for scroll or book here, it is clear that this blotting out is the removal of the names of the Children of Israel from the Kingdom of Heaven registry.
+Blotting their names out from under heaven symbolizes they will be removed from being children of the Kingdom of Heaven.
 In other words, they would be cut off from among God's people.
-And God gave example after example of just this cutting off throughout scripture.
-The Children of Israel having their names written in heaven signified their covenant position with God.
-And God blotting out their name from under heaven signified their removal.
+God gave example after example of this same cutting off all throughout Scripture.
+The Children of Israel having their names written in heaven signified their Covenant position with God.
+As God blotting out their name from under heaven signified their removal from that position.
 The heathen around Israel had never had their names written in that book of Kingdom registry.
-It was reserved for the congregation of God.
-And it is the same with those outside of God's Covenant congregation today.
-They are not Covenant children, and so their names were not ever written in the Book.
-For the Book "symbolizes" registration as part of the covenant body. i.e., listing those belonging to God's congregation.
+It was reserved for Israel, the congregation of God.
+It is the same with those outside of God's Church or Covenant congregation today.
+They are not Covenant children, and so their names were never written in the Book.
+The Book "symbolizes" registration as part of the Covenant family of God.

 Revelation 17:8